concord-consortium/report-service/query-creator/README.md

 Next, you can use AWS Serverless Application Repository to deploy ready to use Apps that go beyond create query samples and learn how authors developed their applications: [AWS Serverless Application Repository main page](https://aws.amazon.com/serverless/serverlessrepo/)

+## Query-Creator query parameters:

+You can change the behavior of the query-creator using the following query params:

+- `reportServiceSource` : which lara instance to point at. eg: `authoring.staging.concord.org`
+- `tokenServiceEnv` : which token service to use eg: `staging`
+- `useLogs` : run a learner log report for the selected resources.
+Omit for answer report, set to any value for Log report.
+- `debugSQL` : don't run the query, just show the generated sql.
+Omit to run the query, set to any value for SQL debugging.

 ## AWS Glue/Athena Setup